-Prerequisite: COM 101 Intro to Media & Communication or COM 201 or 202 Media & Society recommended Meets general academic requirement W when offered as 379.
+Prerequisite: COM 101 Intro to Media & Communication or COM 201 or 202 Media & Society recommended

 440, 441.
 Film Theory & Criticism

 Investigates the principal theories of film, considering the film text as a mode of communication, as an art form, and as an ideological practice.
 Explores how film and video control the production of pleasure and meaning during reception.
 Students view a variety of films representative of specific cultural and historical contexts and are introduced to relevant theories and their application.